-Warm Brook Farm is a historic 1792 farmhouse vacation rental on three private acres in Arlington, Vermont — in the heart of Southern Vermont between Manchester (10 minutes) and Bennington (15 minutes), with Bromley Mountain 20 minutes away and Stratton Mountain 25 minutes away.
+Warm Brook Farm.
+A historic 1792 Federal-style colonial farmhouse on three private acres in Arlington, Vermont — in the heart of Southern Vermont between Manchester (10 minutes) and Bennington (15 minutes), with Bromley Mountain 20 minutes away and Stratton Mountain 25 minutes away.

 1792 Federal-Style Colonial